Certified in Financial Forensics (CFF)

 Fundamentals of Forensic Accounting Certificate Program

 For those looking for an introduction to Forensic Accounting, the AICPA offers a Fundamentals of Forensic Accounting Certificate Program.
 This is an online self-study course open to everyone.
 It consists of 19 modules that cover various aspects of Forensic Accounting including the Forensic Accountant's role, the legal system, how to manage an engagement and obtain evidence, investigative techniques and how to prepare reports.
-Further information regarding the Fundamentals of Forensic Accounting Certificate Program can be obtained by visting the AICPA Store.
+Further information regarding the Fundamentals of Forensic Accounting Certificate Program can be obtained by visting the AICPA.

 Specialist in Investigative and Forensic Accounting (IFA)